-This is a voluntary family support program at OSDH that, through home visitation, offers services to mothers expecting their first child.
+A voluntary family support program at the health department that, through home visitation, offers services to mothers expecting their first child.
 After enrollment, a public health nurse works with the mother to increase her chances of delivering a healthy baby.
 The mother is also educated about child safety and child development and the nurse can connect the mother to other services in her community such as childcare, housing and job/educational programs.